fbpx

 As described here below, Zello PTT is one of the possible use of these “custom” widgets.
 You can use AIR³ Manager with the Expert-zello profile to directly configure the expert profile with Zello widgets.

 Within AIR³ XCT Addon, go to settings and click on “Add a new trigger event”, then “Add new XCTrack event”.
 Select the category to sort the event easily and type the event that you have set in the XCTrack custom widget.
-After confirming, the new event will be monitored by AIR³ XCT Addon if you select it in a combination row.
+After confirming, the new event will be monitored by AIR³ XCT Addon if you select it in an automation rule.

 If your goal is to use Zello PTT, see below how Zello events can be automatically generated within Zello configuration (you don’t need to create these XCTrack events within AIR³ XCT Addon).